 Only Dispatcher II's and/or III's who have successfully completed their initial training program (and have been certified to operate independently) and their prescribed probationary period will participate in the annual bid selection process.
-Employees promoted to the positions of Dispatcher II and III shall be allowed to bid for shifts when, assuming successful completion of probation, they would have worked one-half or more of a bid period in question with permanent status.
+Employees promoted to the positions of Dispatcher II and III shall be allowed to bid for shifts when they would have worked one-half or more of a bid period in question with permanent status.
 Newly hired employees for the positions of Dispatcher II and Dispatcher III shall be allowed to bid for shifts only if they have achieved permanent status at the time of the bid.
-Shifts held for probationary employees in training will be predesignated as such.
+Shifts held for probationary employees in training will be pre-designated as such.